 Then there are domestic mass shootings, which target family members and take place at home

 According to one estimate, the majority of mass gun murders in the U.S. take place in private, and they’re usually domestic.
-So-called family annihilators kill their entire immediate families and often themselves, most often with guns.
-Because there’s no danger to the public, many of these stories go unreported by most national media outlets.
+So-called family annihilators kill their entire immediate families and often themselves, usually with guns.
+Many of these stories go unreported by most national media outlets, obscuring both their frequency and the risk to the general public.
+For example, domestic shootings of children are far more frequent than school shootings of children.

 “We think about mass shootings in public places, and people are scared to go to the grocery store, they’re scared to go to concerts,” said Geller, the author of the Injury Epidemiology study.
 “But there are so many people who are scared to be in their own homes, and that often gets overlooked.”

 Mass domestic killings that transpire at home can also kill people who are not related to the gunman or victim.
-On Mother’s Day, a Colorado man fatally shot his girlfriend and five of her family members at a birthday party in a mobile home park in Colorado Springs.
+In 2021, a man in Colorado Springs opened fire on his girlfriend after being excluded from a birthday party, killing her and five of her family members.

 What can be done to keep firearms from domestic abusers?